mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-15-web_app_2_flask.md

 ---
 layout: post
 title: Building a web app part 2 - Flask front end
-category: programming
+category: Programming
-tags: ['python', 'web_development', 'reporting_app']
+tags: ['Python', 'web development', 'reporting app']
 external_links:
     - title: Official Flask documentation.
       link: 'http://flask.pocoo.org'
 ---

-The main focus of the Edinburgh Genomics reporting app stack is the Rest API/database back end (both in terms of both rate of development and lines of code) rather than the front end.
-This post, then could turn out to be quite a short one.
-There's little point in rehashing Flask's documentation, so I will attempt to focus on the problems that we specifically have faced and solved.
+The main focus of the stack in Edinburgh Genomics' reporting app is the Rest API/database back end (both in terms of both rate of development and lines of code) rather than the front end.
+This post, then, could turn out to be quite a short one.
+There's little point in rehashing Flask's documentation, so instead I will briefly describe how we set up a simple web app with template rendering .

 The basics of the app's setup is almost exactly the same as the introductory section of Flask's documentation: